Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), Simmons Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information and loss mitigation options.
 Loss mitigation department: 1-877-876-3500 (option 3).

-Processing timelines at Simmons Bank: 5-10 business days for initial review after complete documentation is received; processing may take longer for accounts requiring probate.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at Simmons Bank: 5-10 business days for initial review after complete documentation is received; processing may take longer for accounts requiring probate.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 Simmons Bank requires several documents to process a claim, including Certified copy of the death certificate, Valid government-issued photo ID for the claimant (beneficiary, executor, or successor trustee), and Account information for the deceased, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.